microsoft/lisa/docs/contributing.rst

 issue <https://github.com/microsoft/lisa/issues/new>`__.

 When there is any question, please check :doc:`FAQ and troubleshooting
 <troubleshooting>` first.
-If there is no satisfying answer, don’t hesitate to
+If there is no satisfying answer, don't hesitate to
 `ask us <https://github.com/microsoft/lisa/issues/new>`__.

 Propose or implement a new feature